 Love is the most powerful force in existence; it has the capability to transform everything, everyone, and all situations therein if given from the heart in its purest form...and practiced regularly.
 A secret left and forgotten.

 Ellen over 1 year ago from North Carolina

 Too often, television shows - even those purporting to be news shows - devolve into this kind of sparring match.
 I do not watch those shows.
 If I accidentally surf into one in progress, I quickly press the channel button to move along.
 Whether or not I agree with the comments, I just can't stand to watch paid professionals bicker like unruly children.
 There is so much more power to words delivered with a respectful demeanor.
 It is not necessary to like someone or agree with someone in order to show respect.
 It is truly sad when someone is unable to express passion without noise and bluster (or rudeness).

-Pam about 1 year ago from NC
+Pam over 1 year ago from NC

 thanks for producing this.
 I'll share it with others.

-Meg about 1 year ago from Minnesota
+Meg over 1 year ago from Minnesota

 From the mouths of babes!